-While it may seem like there are a lot of decisions to make when choosing a Medicare plan, there are only 3 main options:
+While it may seem like there are a lot of decisions to make when choosing a Medicare plan, there are only three main options:

-- You can choose a Medicare Advantage plan, such as one of Tufts Health Plan’s HMO or PPO plans
+- You can choose to sign up for a Medicare Advantage plan, such as one of Tufts Health Plan’s HMO or PPO plans

-- You can choose a Medicare Supplement plan
+- You can choose to sign up for a Medicare Supplement plan

 Why is it that Original Medicare may not provide enough coverage?

 With Original Medicare, there are gaps in your coverage.
 For example, Original Medicare has deductibles and does not have a limit on out-of-pocket spending.
 Original Medicare doesn’t cover Part D prescription drugs, routine vision and hearing exams, and certain other services.
-In order to have enough coverage, many people choose to enroll in an HMO plan or a Medicare Supplement plan.
+To have enough coverage, many people choose to enroll in a Medicare Advantage plan or a Medicare Supplement plan.

-What are the advantages of an HMO plan?
+What are the advantages of a Medicare Advantage plan?

 What about a Medicare Supplement plan?

 A Medicare Supplement plan will help cover gaps in Original Medicare.
-Generally, Medicare Supplement plans have higher monthly premiums than HMO plans, but you can see any doctor who accepts Medicare.
-Although, with a Medicare Supplement plan, you would need to purchase a separate prescription drug plan if you want prescription drug coverage.
+Generally, Medicare Supplement plans have higher monthly premiums than Medicare Advantage plans, but you can see any doctor who accepts Medicare.

 How do I know which plan option is the right fit?

-When deciding whether to choose an HMO plan or a Medicare Supplement plan, I think it’s helpful to consider several factors:
+When deciding whether to choose a Medicare Advantage plan or a Medicare Supplement plan, I think it’s helpful to consider several factors:

-- Your budget – Do you want to pay less each month or pay less when you visit a doctor?
+- Your Budget – Do you want to pay less each month or pay less when you visit a doctor?
 You’ll want a plan that provides you with the right amount of coverage and still meets your budget.
-Generally, you’ll pay lower monthly premiums with HMO plans than with Medicare Supplement plans, but with Medicare Supplement plans, fewer services require a copayment.
-Also, worth considering is that HMO plans provide what’s known as an out-of-pocket maximum that protects you by limiting the amount you would have to spend on medical costs in a year.
+Generally, you’ll pay lower monthly premiums with a Medicare Advantage plan than with a Medicare Supplement plan, but with a Medicare Supplement plan, fewer services require a copayment.
+Also worth considering is that Medicare Advantage plans provide what’s known as an out-of-pocket maximum that protects you by limiting the amount you spend on medical costs in a year.
 With Original Medicare and Medicare Supplement plans, there is no limit to how much you may have to pay out of pocket in a year.

-- Your doctor – Choosing an HMO plan means you have a PCP who works together with a team of specialists to help you stay healthy and get the care that is right for you, whereas a PPO plan means you can see any doctor but are responsible for coordinating your own care.
-With a Medicare Supplement plan, you don’t have a PCP, but you can see any doctor that accepts Original Medicare.
+- Your Doctor – Choosing an HMO plan means you have a PCP who works together with a team of specialists to help you stay healthy and get the care that is right for you, whereas a PPO plan means you can see any doctor but are responsible for coordinating your own care.
+With a Medicare Supplement plan, you don’t have a PCP, but you can see any doctor who accepts Original Medicare.

-- Drug coverage – With an HMO plan, you can have Part D prescription drug coverage and medical coverage all in one plan.
+- Drug Coverage – With a Medicare Advantage plan, you can have Part D prescription drug coverage and medical coverage all in the same plan.
 With a Medicare Supplement plan, if you want prescription drug coverage, you would need to enroll in a separate prescription drug plan.

 What if I have additional questions?

-Tufts Health Plan is the only plan in Massachusetts that is rated 5 out of 5 Stars for seven years in a row, by the Centers for Medicare and Medicaid Services.
+Tufts Health Plan is the only plan in Massachusetts rated 5 out of 5 Stars for eight years in a row, 2016-2023, by the Centers for Medicare and Medicaid Services.
 That's because we know nothing is more important than your health.
-Our Customer Service team goes above and beyond to make it easier for you to use your plan to stay healthy.

 Every year, Medicare evaluates plans based on a 5-Star Rating System.
 Visit medicare.gov for more information.
 Tufts Health Plan Medicare Advantage (HMO) plans received 5 out of 5 Stars for contract years 2016, 2017, 2018, 2019, 2020, 2021, 2022, and 2023.